frederickemerson/modified-render/README.md

 Then simply run the program.

 ### Running the distributed algorithm on two machines
 To run the distributed pipeline, have the program set up on two separate machines.
-On one machine, the command arguments should be `no-compression server`, and the other should be `no-compression client` (you may exlude "no-compression", which will enable LZO compresion, which may worsen performance).
-For now, we have not implemented running both the server and client on a single device.
+On one machine, the command arguments should be `server`, and the other should be `client`.
+If no arguments are specified, the entire pipeline will run on a single machine.

-To enable use of communication over UDP, add `udp` to to command arguments.
-For example, the server should be `no-compression udp server`, and the other should be `no-compression udp client`.

-On the client PC, `hrender.cpp` must specify the server's IP address for TCP communication under the line `ResourceManager::mNetworkManager->SetUpClient("192.168.1.111", DEFAULT_PORT);`, or for UDP, under the line `ResourceManager::mNetworkManager->SetUpClientUdp("172.26.186.144", DEFAULT_PORT_UDP);` You may change the value of `DEFAULT_PORT` or `DEFAULT_PORT_UDP` for the program to communicate on a different port.
+On the client PC, `hrender.cpp` must specify the server's IP address under the line `ResourceManager::mNetworkManager->SetUpClientUdp("172.26.186.144", DEFAULT_PORT_UDP);` You may change the value of `DEFAULT_PORT_UDP` (you must set it in **both** `NetworkPasses/ServerNetworkManager.h` and `NetworkPasses/ClientNetworkManager.h`) for the program to communicate on a different port.

 The server's IP address can be acquired using command prompt and `ipconfig`.

-The server should start running first, then the client.
-A debug message will be shown in the server when it is waiting for the client, if you run the program with the help of Visual Studio:
+The server should start running first before the client.
+Once the server has initialised successfully, a debug message will be shown in the server, showing that it is waiting for the client:
 `= Pre-Falcor Init - Trying to listen for client width/height... =========`

 An example of what the server and client will see is available on the [demonstration video](Demonstration_Video.mkv).

-Currently, we do not have a way to dynamically load a new scene, so to use a different scene, under any occurrences in the code of `setDefaultSceneName`, ensure that the arguments to the function are set to the scene you would like to use.
-For now, this is in `JitteredGBufferPass.cpp` and `VisibilityPass.cpp` - set the `kDefaultScene` values in these files to point to the path of the scene you would like to use.
+Currently, we do not have a way to dynamically load a new scene, so to use a different scene, change `sceneIndex` in the struct `RenderConfiguration renderConfiguration` that is found in `hrender.cpp`.

+### Frequently encountered errors
+- The server fails to start with `Pre-Falcor Init - Bind failed with error code: 10048`.
+  - Change the value of `DEFAULT_PORT_UDP` in **both** `NetworkPasses/ServerNetworkManager.h` and `NetworkPasses/ClientNetworkManager.h`.
+The default is 1505, but you may try values like 1504 or 1506.
+Make sure that your firewall allows UDP communication across the specified port numbers.